alco/psdump/README.markdown

 formats and even to parse other hierarchical files, not just Photoshop ones.

-The following improvements are expected to be introduced in the nearest
+The following improvements are expected to be introduced in the future:
-future:

 * provide more detailed documentation on adding new features
+* check for conformance of JSON and XML outputs to their corresponding specifications
+* tweak the program architecture to make it easy to handle multiple document outputs into a single file in a polymorphic way
+* write unit-tests and create a more elaborate test-suite
 * build and test on as many platforms as possible (your help will be appreciated)

+Once the above features are implemented, version 1.0 will be released.